san-francisco-music-alliance/sfmusicalliance.org/_news/2016-08-19-sfma-playlist-featured-in-pitchfork.md

 ---
 layout: default
-published: true
+published: false
 title: SFMA Playlist featured in Pitchfork
 ---
 ![penguin.jpg]({{site.baseurl}}/media/penguin.jpg)

 Great review from da Pitchfork for this Months Playlist.
 Special shoutouts to The Seshen and Cool Ghouls.